In this tutorial I explain why you sometimes need to convert video into different codecs and formats and I also show how to do a conversion.

 Do you have Apple Quicktime installed ?

 Apple Quicktime must be installed on the same computer you have Movie Studio or Vegas Pro installed on.
-This is a pre-requisite of both programs and is listed in the minimum requirements.
-Apple Quicktime is needed incase you are working with Apple Video Codecs and Formats.
+This is a prerequisite of both programs and is listed in the minimum requirements.
+Apple Quicktime is needed in case you are working with Apple Video Codecs and Formats.
+This applies to all versions of Movie Studio 13 an older and Vegas Pro 13 and older.
+Vegas Pro 14 no longer requires Quicktime and hopefully the same will be true when Movie Studio 14 is released.

 Supported File Formats for Sony Movie Studio Platinum